 COVID-19 updates and data.

-This post is updated every day and throughout the day as new information becomes available.
+This post is updated every day as updated information becomes available.
 Scroll through as post is organized:

 - Camden County

 - Gloucester County

 Editor’s Note: Camden County recently announced that new cases and deaths in the County will no longer be announced on weekends or holidays.
 All weekend cases and deaths will be announced on the next business day and will be properly attributed to the day they were received.

 On January 18, 2021, the Camden County Department of Health (DOH) announced 21 new deaths caused by novel coronavirus (COVID-19) in Camden County, as well as 777 additional cases of the disease confirmed between Jan.
 16 and Jan.
 18. This brings the aggregate number of confirmed positive cases to 33,861 in Camden County and 854 total fatalities.

 The following information is currently available regarding these most recent deaths in Camden County: